-No previous dam safety review has been competed on the TSF; however, a review is planned for 2024 and will be conducted by a third-party engineering company.
+No previous dam safety review has been competed on the TSF; however, a review is in progress and will be completed by the next public disclosure.
 Material findings from the 2022 performance review are presented in the table below.
 As the annual performance review inspection period is aligned with preparation for the Central Queensland wet season, the finalised 2023 dam performance report findings will not be available until the next public disclosure.

-Review Material findings Recommendations Annual Performance Review 2022 No regulatory non-compliances.
-Complete earthworks and backfilling at identified localised areas to address erosion. maintenance and operational maintenance improvements related to instrumentation, drainage, erosion and vegetation.
+Review Material findings Recommendations Annual Performance Review No regulatory non-compliances.
+Complete earthworks and backfilling at identified localised areas to address erosion.
+2022 Eight recommendations to address performance and operational maintenance improvements related to instrumentation, drainage, erosion and vegetation.
 Complete surface water assessment to inform spillway arrangement and backfill low point.
 Complete assessments to determine if remedial actions are required for areas identified as prone to erosion.
 Sections of the facility, particularly the Northwestern section do not meet BHP's target stability requirements.
 Complete remedial works on erosion protection of embankments.
 Connect instrumentation to automated monitoring system Update stability analysis informed by updated site and instrumentation data to determine whether the TSF would remain serviceable and safe (stable) under drained conditions.
 This action is in progress